-Disconnected from family, culture, heritage and their land, Indigenous peoples who themselves have experienced the out-of-home care system now struggle to parent with limited understanding of who they are and where they come from, commonly with poor or absent parenting role-models.
-Family Inclusion in the Hunter is committed to working with Aboriginal and Torres Strait Islander parents and linking them in with services that can meet their needs.
+Disconnected from family, culture, heritage and their land, Aboriginal and Torres Strait Islander peoples – many who themselves experienced the out-of-home care system – now struggle to parent with limited understanding of who they are and where they come from, commonly with poor or absent parenting role models.
+FISH is committed to working with Aboriginal and Torres Strait Islander parents, families and communities and linking them with programs and services to meet their needs and rights.

 Services specialising in supporting Aboriginal and Torres Strait Islander Families and Communities

 Do you have a question?

 If you require some additional direction or support, feel free to send us an email.